Your Complete Guide to Successful Employee Recognition Programs

 The economy may be entering a downturn, but the war for talent continues.
 Organizations are competing to attract and retain talented employees.
 For their part, high-performing workers are looking for companies that appreciate them.

 Those feelings are also tied to employees staying with companies longer.
 O.C.
-Tanner’s research shows that employees at companies without recognition programs plan to stay for an average of 8.7 years.
-Those at companies with well-crafted employee recognition programs plan to stay for an average of 12.7 years.
+Tanner’s research shows that employees at companies with well-crafted employee recognition programs plan to stay with their organization four years longer than employees at companies without recognition programs.
 Those four extra years translate into lower turnover rates, less time and money spent recruiting and onboarding new employees, and an invaluable knowledge base of tenured teammates.

 HR experts found that recognition plays an important role in fostering employee engagement.
 Specifically, “when employees are competent and recognized, group dynamics converge to create a sense of ownership of outcomes, workplace environment, and organization.”